joshpaynedesigns/jpbase/plugins/events-calendar-pro/readme.txt

 = Translations =

-Modern Tribe’s premium plugins are translated by volunteers at <a href=“http://m.tri.be/194h”>translations.theeventscalendar.com</a>.
+The Events Calendar’s premium plugins are translated by volunteers at <a href=“https://evnt.is/194h”>translations.theeventscalendar.com</a>.
 There you can find a list of available languages, download translation files, or help update the translations.
 Thank you to everyone who helps to maintain our translations!

 == Add-Ons ==

 But wait: there's more!
 We've got a whole stable of plugins available to help you be awesome at what you do.
-Check out a full list of the products below, and over at the <a href="http://m.tri.be/46">Modern Tribe website.</a>
+Check out a full list of the products below, and over at the <a href="https://evnt.is/46">The Events Calendar website.</a>

 Our Free Plugins:

 * <a href="https://wordpress.org/plugins/the-events-calendar/" target="_blank">The Events Calendar</a>
-* <a href="http://m.tri.be/18vx" target="_blank">Event Tickets</a>
+* <a href="https://evnt.is/18vx" target="_blank">Event Tickets</a>
 * <a href="http://wordpress.org/extend/plugins/advanced-post-manager/?ref=tec-readme" target="_blank">Advanced Post Manager</a>
 * <a href="http://wordpress.org/plugins/blog-copier/?ref=tec-readme" target="_blank">Blog Copier</a>
 * <a href="http://wordpress.org/plugins/image-rotation-repair/?ref=tec-readme" target="_blank">Image Rotation Widget</a>